MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-dialog.md

 There are two main patterns for starting and managing dialogs from a bot.

 1. For adaptive dialogs, or any set of dialogs that contains an adaptive dialog, you need to create an instance of the dialog manager for your root dialog, and make your conversation state (and optionally your user state) available to the manager.
 For more information, see the [introduction to adaptive dialogs](bot-builder-adaptive-dialog-introduction.md) and how to [create a bot using adaptive dialogs](bot-builder-dialogs-adaptive.md).
 1. For other dialogs, you can use the dialog manager or just use the root dialog's _run_ extension method.
-For more information, see how to [implement sequential conversation flow](bot-builder-dialog-manage-conversation-flow.md).
+For information on using the run method with a component dialog, see how to [implement sequential conversation flow](bot-builder-dialog-manage-conversation-flow.md).

 ### The dialog stack

 A dialog context contains information about all active dialogs.
-If any of these dialogs is a container dialog, it will introduce an inner dialog context, and so on.

 Part of the dialog context contains a dialog stack, which acts as a call stack for the active dialogs.
 Each container dialog has an inner set of dialogs that it is controlling, and so each active container dialog introduces an inner dialog stack as part of its state.

+While you will not access the stack directly, understanding that it exists and its function will help you understand how various aspects of the dialogs library work.

 ## Container dialogs

+A container dialog acts as individual dialog and can be part of a larger dialog set.
+However, each container has an inner dialog set that is managed separately.

 The SDK currently implements two types of container dialogs: component dialogs and adaptive dialogs.
-A container acts as individual dialog and can be part of a larger dialog set.
-However, each container has an inner dialog set that is managed separately.

 While the conceptual structure of the two are quite different, they can be used together.

 ### Dialog IDs

-When you add a dialog to a dialog set, you have to assign it an ID unique within that set.
-Dialogs within that set reference each other by their IDs.
+When you add a dialog to a dialog set, you assign it an unique ID within that set.
+Dialogs within a set reference each other by their IDs.

-At run time when one dialog references another dialog, it does so by ID.
+When one dialog references another dialog at run time, it does so by the dialog's ID.
 The dialog context tries to resolve the ID based on the other dialogs in the immediate dialog set.
 If there is no match, it looks for a match in the containing or outer dialog set, and so on.
-If no match is found, an exception is thrown.
+If no match is found, an exception or error is generated.

 ### Component dialogs

-Component dialogs use a sequence model for conversations.
-Each dialog in the container is responsible for calling other dialogs in the container.
-You When the component dialog's inner dialog stack is empty, the component ends.
+Component dialogs use a sequence model for conversations, and each dialog in the container is responsible for calling other dialogs in the container.
+When the component dialog's inner dialog stack is empty, the component ends.

 Consider using component and waterfall dialogs if your bot:

-- Uses a simple and consistent series of steps.
 - Has a relatively simple control flow.
+- Does not require a more flexible conversation model.

 ### Adaptive dialogs